CompVis/stable-diffusion/docs/index.md

 - At least 12 GB of free disk space for the machine learning model, Python, and all its dependencies.

-!!! note
+!!! info

     If you are have a Nvidia 10xx series card (e.g. the 1080ti), please run the invoke script in full-precision mode as shown below.

     Similarly, specify full-precision mode on Apple M1 hardware.

-    To run in full-precision mode, start `invoke.py` with the `--full_precision` flag:
+    Precision is auto configured based on the device.
+If however you encounter errors like `expected type Float but found Half` or `not implemented for Half` you can try starting `invoke.py` with the `--precision=float32` flag:

     ```bash
     (invokeai) ~/InvokeAI$ python scripts/invoke.py --full_precision